About the PAG

 Membership is open to patients of practice aged 16 and above, and there are a maximum of twelve members, including three office bearers: Chairperson, Secretary and Treasurer.

-If you would like more information on becoming a member of the Monifieth Patient Advisory Group, please contact Eric Blyth, the Practice & Business Manager who will put you in touch the chairperson, Mrs Edith Christie.
+If you would like more information on becoming a member of the Monifieth Patient Advisory Group, please contact Eric Blyth, the Practice & Business Manager who will put you in touch with the chairperson.

 The practice are grateful to all members of the group who give freely of their time, which is much appreciated.